foss4g-perth-org/foss4g-perth-org.github.io/attend.md

 ## COVID Plan

-We will be following all Government guidelines and will keep registered participants up to date with any changes to the plan.
+We will be following all government guidelines and will keep registered participants up to date with any changes to the plan.
 If there is a lockdown in Perth the event will be postponed and information about ticket refunds and holds will be provided.